kharchenkolab/conos/vignettes/walkthrough.md

     ## [5] "MantonBM1_HiSeq_1-TATTACCCAAAGGAAG-1"
     ## [6] "MantonBM1_HiSeq_1-CGCCAAGCATCTGGTA-1"

-To quickly check that the cell names will be unique, we can run:
+To quickly check that the cell names are unique, we can run:

 ``` r
 any(duplicated(unlist(lapply(panel,colnames))))